Posted on 19 February 2021

 Are NAPs effective so far?

-What is needed for NAPs to be a successful way for countries to design and implement their adaptation plans?
+What is needed for NAPs to be a successful way for countries to design and implement sustainable resiliency ?

 What is WWF doing?